thybag/PJAX-Standalone/readme.md

 In addition to the callbacks the following options can also be provided to PJAX connect.

 * useClass - string - Apply PJAX only to links with the provided class.
 * parseLinksOnload - true|false - Make links in loaded pages use PJAX.
-Enabled by default..
+Enabled by default.
+* smartLoad - true|false - Ensure returned HTML is correct.
+Enabled by default.

 ### Using PJAX-Standalone programmatically